Hire Integrations Engineers

 - To achieve the greatest product performance, collaborate with product management and platform teams.

-- Understand, advocate for, and contribute to the product vision that emphasizes performance, capability, and ease of use.
+- Understand, advocate for, and contribute to the product vision that emphasises performance, capability, and ease of use.

 - Create and sustain a collaborative connection with coworkers, stakeholders, and clients.